lulzzz/GoFish/README.md

     `git clone https://github.com/jakimber/GoFish`

+1. Install the MVC client dependencies:

+    ```c#
+    cd ./GoFish/GoFish.UI.MVC/
+    bower install
+    ```

 1. Publish the application components:

     If you are using a shell like Git-Bash you can simply:

     ```ssh
+    ' in the root of GoFish there's this shell-script
-    cd ./GoFish
+    cd ../
     ./build.sh
     ```

-    If you are using a command line that doesn't like shell scripts, open the `/build.sh` file and run each of the lines listed
+    If you are using a command line that doesn't like shell scripts, open the `build.sh` file and run each of the lines listed

 1. Create the server: